Academic dishonesty: Faculty issues in deterring academic dishonesty

 the reasons for this lack of action include unwillingness to devote time and energy to the issue, reluctance to undergo an emotional confrontation, and fear of retaliation by the student, of losing students, of being accused of harassment or discrimination, and even of being sued for these offenses and/or defamation of character.

+Similarly, a survey found that university teachers were less likely to engage in different methods of preventing and detecting academic dishonesty if they rated perceived effort as too high, perceived effectiveness as too low, external expectations that such behaviour should be enforced as too low, or if they did not strongly disapprove of academic dishonesty.
+Such reasons have been also observed in other studies.
 There are other reasons as well.
 Some professors are reluctant to report violations to the appropriate authorities because they believe the punishment to be too harsh.
 Some professors may have little incentive to reduce cheating in their classes below a point that would otherwise be obvious to outside observers, as they are rated by how many research papers they publish and research grants they win for the college, and not by how well they teach.

 Under the ironic gaze of postmodernism, the distinctions between guilt and innocence, integrity and deceit permeating the scandal debates appear irrelevant."
 However, there is an argument that postmodernism is just moral relativism, therefore cheating is condoned as a valid academic method, even if it is morally and legally wrong.
 One professor wrote in an article in The English Journal that when he peeked in on an unproctored class taking a test and saw several students up and consulting with one another, he decided that they were not cheating, but were using non-traditional techniques and collaborative learning to surmount the obstacles teachers had put in their way.
 Issues of cultural relativism also affect professors' views on cheating; the standard objection being that "students from certain Middle Eastern, Asian, and African cultures are baffled by the notion that one can 'own' ideas, since their cultures regard words and ideas as the property of all rather than as individual property".
 Another issue teachers may have with deterring cheating is that they may decide that it is not their job.
 The argument that "they're professors, not policemen" is often heard in academia.
 In economic terms, some professors believe they are being paid to provide learning, and if the student loses that learning through cheating, they are only cheating themselves out of the money they have paid for their education.